Mentro-Org/Mentro-Community-Blog/README.md

    Wait for your changes to be merged.

 Hurray!
-You successfully made a contribution! :partying_face:🎉
+You have successfully made a contribution! :partying_face:🎉

 ## :speech_balloon: FAQ and Other Questions